rpm-software-management/dnf/doc/command_ref.rst

 -----------------

 ``dnf [options] makecache``
-    Downloads and caches in binary format metadata for all known repos.
+    Downloads and caches metadata for all known repos.
 Tries to avoid downloading whenever possible (e.g. when the local metadata hasn't expired yet or when the metadata timestamp hasn't changed).

 ``dnf [options] makecache --timer``
-    Like plain ``makecache`` but instructs DNF to be more resource-aware, meaning will not do anything if running on battery power and will terminate immediately if it's too soon after the last successful ``makecache`` run (see :manpage:`dnf.conf(5)`, :ref:`metadata_timer_sync
+    Like plain ``makecache``, but instructs DNF to be more resource-aware, meaning it will not do anything if running on battery power and will terminate immediately if it's too soon after the last successful ``makecache`` run (see :manpage:`dnf.conf(5)`, :ref:`metadata_timer_sync
     <metadata_timer_sync-label>`).